Gangasravani12/Banking-system/README.md

 # Table of Contents

 Features

 Technologies

 Usage

 Database Structure

 # Features

-Account Management: Create new accounts, view balance, and manage funds with ease.
+**Account Management**: Create new accounts, view balance, and manage funds with ease.

-Transactions: Perform deposits, withdrawals, and transfers between accounts securely.
+**Transactions:** Perform deposits, withdrawals, and transfers between accounts securely.

-Account Deactivation: Temporarily disable accounts with the option to reactivate them later.
+**Account Deactivation:** Temporarily disable accounts with the option to reactivate them later.

-User Authentication: Secure login with account verification and data protection.
+**User Authentication:** Secure login with account verification and data protection.

-Error Handling: Clear messaging for insufficient funds, incorrect credentials, etc.
+**Error Handling:** Clear messaging for insufficient funds, incorrect credentials, etc.

 # Technologies

-Frontend: HTML, CSS
+**Frontend:** HTML, CSS

-Backend: Java Servlets
+**Backend:** Java ,Servlets

-Database: MySQL
+**Database:** MySQL

 # Usage

-Launch the Server: Start the Apache Tomcat server and open the application in a web browser.
+**Launch the Server:** Start the Apache Tomcat server and open the application in a web browser.

-Navigate: Use the menu options to create accounts, view balances, make deposits/withdrawals, transfer funds, or deactivate accounts.
+**Navigate:** Use the menu options to create accounts, view balances, make deposits/withdrawals, transfer funds, or deactivate accounts.

-Reactivation: If attempting to create an account with deactivated credentials, users will be prompted to reactivate or proceed with a new account.
+**Reactivation:** If attempting to create an account with deactivated credentials, users will be prompted to reactivate or proceed with a new account.

 # Database Structure

-accountInfo
+**accountInfo** (Database table name)

 acc_num: INT, Primary Key

 name: VARCHAR

 password: VARCHAR

 amount: DOUBLE

 status: VARCHAR (active/deactivate)

 # vedio Demo